 16 days after your luteal day 0 (the day you started taking progesterone) you will be asked to take a home pregnancy urine test.
 You will need to call the clinic with the result.
-If the test is positive you will be booked for a pregnancy blood test (HCG).
+If the test is positive you will be booked for a pregnancy scan.